judgels/judgels/docs/terminal.rst

     - jerahmeel: 9006

 judgels start <app> <version> [ <port> ]
     Starts the application from the standalone distribution created using :code:`judgels dist` command.
-This is equivalent to running :code:`./activator start [ -Dhttp.port=<port> ]` in <repo>.
+This is equivalent to running the standalone executable on the specified port.
 The Judgels application version must be specified.
 The default ports are the same as above.

 judgels start-https <app> <version> [ <port> ]
     Same as above, but using HTTPS.